-The Convention on Biological Diversity is pleased that long established mechanisms for the full and effective participation of indigenous and local communities in meetings held under the Convention, and in particular, in the ad hoc open-ended Working Group on Article 8(j) and Related Provisions, have been established within the framework of the Convention.
-The mechanisms that have been developed within the Convention range from financial support (particularly through the recently established Voluntary Fund for ILCs) to enable indigenous and local communities to attend the meetings, to logistical support as well as participation in formal and informal groups (such as contact groups and Friends of the Chair groups).
+The Convention on Biological Diversity is pleased that long established mechanisms for the full and effective participation of indigenous peoples and local communities in meetings held under the Convention, and in particular, in the ad hoc open-ended Working Group on Article 8(j) and Related Provisions, have been established within the framework of the Convention.
+The mechanisms that have been developed within the Convention range from financial support (particularly through the Voluntary Fund for IPLCs) to enable indigenous peoples and local communities to attend the meetings, to logistical support as well as participation in formal and informal groups (such as contact groups and Friends of the Chair groups).
 This is seen now as a good practice model for the rest of the United Nations system.

-, which is available in our web site. the 8(j) home page
+, which is available in our web site.

-As the Convention has begun an exciting phase of enhanced implementation, indigenous and local communities, as one of its major stakeholders, have a major role to play.
+As the Convention has begun an exciting phase of enhanced implementation, indigenous peoples and local communities, as one of its major groups, have a major role to play.
 The Secretariat looks forward to receiving your input into our work and building on our partnership as we work to ensure the future of our planet through the full and effective implementation of the Convention and its goals.

 How can I participate in the Convention on Biological Diversity?